 Last week’s post, Is My Hospital In-Network? relieved some anxiety and misunderstandings about local hospital network status with health insurers.
 Now, you can take some comfort knowing:

-- In a true Emergency, health care rights and services rules, not insurance companies (IN or OUT of network) will assure your are most quickly and most appropriately cared for.
+- In a true emergency, health care rights and services rules, not insurance companies (IN or OUT-of-network) will assure that you are most quickly and most appropriately cared for.

-- You will further benefit from Continuity-of-Care-Protections, wherever you undergo medical care, and
+- You will further benefit from Continuity-of-Care-Protections, wherever you undergo medical care

 - For hospital-based medical services that can and should be pre-planned, your treating physician will have the important considerations for you about where and when that care should occur.